etc1290/Stembase/log.md

 	2. Rewrite mntsort to return monitored groups and monitored data's parent info -- finished
 	3. Rewrite mntshortcut to dynamic add Shortcut mnt-user-group-id instead of given it a fixed id -- finished
+	4. Add a gdb to support massively used Groups mdbLoader -- finished
 ---
 	## 2023.06.27		version 0.7.7.1